rizamansuri/Day_28_The_Pomodoro-Timer-App/README.md

 # Pomodoro Timer App 🍅

-Pomodoro technique is a famous technique that helps people to **time-manage** and to get more stuff done.
+Pomodoro is a famous technique that helps people to **time-manage** and to get more stuff done.

 **Pomodoro Timer App** is build using python's **Tkinter** module.
 Python with tkinter is the fastest and easiest way to create the GUI applications.